stephanzwicknagl/viasp/docs/viasp/installation.rst

 .. warning::
-    To support the usage of clingraph in viASP, install `graphviz <https://www.graphviz.org/download/>`__  (version 2.50 or greater) manually.
+    To support the use of clingraph in viASP, install `graphviz <https://www.graphviz.org/download/>`__  (version 2.50 or greater) manually.

 Installing with pip
 ===================